vbhan-conga/e-commerce/README.md

 <div id="install-managed-package"/>

 ## Install the managed package in your org
 Login to your org and use the following [link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04to000000047xK) to install the managed package.
-The managed package requires a password, and you'll need to reach out to an Conga representative to obtain this.
+The managed package requires a password, and you'll need to reach out to Conga representative to obtain this.

 <div id="prerequisites"/>